Supporting Inclusion and Emotional Regulation in Schools.

 - They learn the real message of embarrassment is: A social threat.
 Feeling exposed or judged in front of others.
 Something felt deeply unfair.

-- They then learn 'What might help': Protection.
+- They then learn and practice strategies that might help' with themes of: Protection.
 Quiet repair.
 A way to save face.

 - Notice (body awareness) → Self-Awareness